mdhitchcock/resume/resume.md

 * Reading science fiction and history
 * Keeping abreast of advances in science and technology
 * Playing Settlers of Catan, Carcassonne, and Dominion with my sons and friends
-* TV: Doctor Who, Dark Matter, Orphan Black, Foyle’s War, Vice News
+* TV: Doctor Who, Dark Matter, Orphan Black, Foyle's War, Vice News

 # Patents